Minimum Wages in Concentrated Labor Markets

-The term ``establishment'' refers to a regionally and economically delimited unit of production in which employees work.\footnote{In this study, I use the terms ``establishment" and ``firm" interchangeably.}\fnsep\footnote{In contrast, the term ``company'' combines all establishment premises and workplaces from the same employer.
-An establishment may consist of one or more branch offices or workplaces belonging to one company.
+The term ``establishment'' refers to a regionally and economically delimited unit of production in which employees work.\footnote{In this study, I use the terms ``establishment" and ``firm" interchangeably.
+In contrast, the term ``company'' combines all establishments from the same employer.
+An establishment may consist of one or more branch offices or workplaces.
 In principle, branch offices of one company which belong to the same industry and the same municipality are given a joint establishment number.
 However, it is not possible to differentiate between branch offices from the same establishment in the data.
-Furthermore, no information is available as to which establishments are part of the same company.} In principle, IEB information is available from 1975 (West Germany) and 1993 (East Germany) onward.
-However, since marginal employment is not recorded until 1998, I restrict the analysis to the years 1999-2017.
-For June 30 of these years, I calculate a broad range of different labor market concentration indices.
+Furthermore, no information is available as to which establishments belong to the same company.} In principle, IEB information is available from 1975 (West Germany) and 1993 (East Germany) onward.
+Due to a major structural break in the data in the late 1990s, I restrict the analysis to the years 1999-2017.
+For June 30 of these years, I calculate a broad range of different measures of labor market concentration.